DonovanDMC/LocalBooru/README.md

 `docker compose run --rm rubocop` to run the linter.

 The postgres server accepts outside connections which you can use to access it with a local client.
-Use `localhost:34518` to connect to a database named `femboyfans_development` with the user `femboyfans`.
+Use `localhost:34518` to connect to a database named `hornybooru_development` with the user `hornybooru`.
 Leave the password blank, anything will work.

 ## Production Setup